Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

 \subsection{Fits of the ETH model}

-The modelling of the $\pi N$ $s$- and $p$-wave scattering amplitude with the phenomenological model of Section \ref{sec:KM} is suitable as a test of the self-consistency of the input DBs and as an unbiased method for the identification of the outliers.
-However, neither does it provide insight into the underlying physical processes nor can it easily incorporate the theoretical constraint of crossing symmetry~\footnote{The scattering amplitudes of the two ES processes are linked via the interchange $s \leftrightarrow u$ in the two invariant amplitudes $A_{\pm}(s,t,u)$ and $B_{\pm}(s,t,u)$, where $s$, $t$, and $u$ are the standard Mandelstam variables.}.
-To this end, the ETH model is employed at the next stage of each PSA.
+The modelling of the $\pi N$ $s$- and $p$-wave scattering amplitudes with the phenomenological model of Section \ref{sec:KM} enables tests of the consistency of the DBs and serves as an unbiased method for the identification of the outliers.
+However, neither does it provide insight into the underlying physical processes nor can it easily incorporate the theoretical constraint of crossing symmetry.
+To this end, the ETH model is employed at the second stage of each PSA.

+Each of our two PSAs (i.e., of the tDB$_{+/-}$ and the tDB$_{+/0}$) encompasses the results of one hundred fits to the corresponding data, each fit performed at one simulated $m_\sigma$ value, see Section \ref{sec:ETHModel}; the same set of $m_\sigma$ values is used in both PSAs.
+The results of each fit for the model parameters, as well as the corresponding Hessian matrices (all available upon request), enable the extraction of predictions: for the (average) model parameters, for the phase shifts and the scattering amplitudes, for the low-energy constants of the $\pi N$ system, and for the standard low-energy observables.